 “As a grown woman, having visually pleasant surroundings is an important factor in improving my workplace environment, and accordingly, improving my mood.”
 Liza cast the last step of the spell, and as the string burned up, fast enough to singe but not injure her, the connection was formed.
 Liza handed Siobhan the raven and shooed her away.

-The building was lit with a few lanterns set about the room, and another Verdant Stag enforcer jumped out of their skin when they heard the sound of her arrival and met her raven eyes.
-In the middle of the room, set upon a crate for height, rested a large bird cage decorated with metal filigree.
-With her human eyes Siobhan guided the raven down to it, pulling the door closed behind her.
-It latched automatically and she swore the raven could feel the magic wash over its feathers in an uncomfortable prickle.
+The building was lit with a few lanterns set about.
+In the middle of the room, placed upon a crate for height, rested a large bird cage decorated with metal filigree.
+With her human eyes Siobhan guided the raven down to it, pulling the door closed with the raven’s beak.
+The lock latched automatically and she swore the raven could feel the magic wash over its feathers in an uncomfortable prickle.

 She had the raven bow to him in return, then asked, “Are they on their way?” with the squawky bird’s voice.

 The enforcer gulped, looking as if he wanted to be anywhere else.
 “Yes, my lady.
 They should arrive in a few minutes at most.
-Can I…do anything for you in the meantime?”
+Can I… Do you need anything in the meantime?”